-"[NEW MATERIAL] INDIGENT PATIENTS--PATIENTS' DEBT
+"[NEW MATERIAL] INDIGENT PATIENTS -- PATIENTS' DEBT COLLECTION PROTECTIONS.--

-COLLECTION PROTECTIONS.--For indigent patients, charges for health care services and medical debt shall not be pursued through collection actions.
-Health care facilities and medical creditors shall not hire or otherwise engage third parties to perform collection actions against or otherwise recover debts from indigent patients."
+A. For patients who are determined to be indigent patients, charges for health care services and medical debt shall not be pursued through collection actions.
+All collection actions through which charges for health care services and medical debt are pursued shall be terminated upon the determination that a patient is an indigent patient.
+Health care facilities, third-party health care providers and medical creditors shall not hire or otherwise engage third parties to perform collection actions against or otherwise recover debts from indigent patients.